derrickCos/darkflow/README.md

 ## Using darkflow from a python application

-Please note that `return_predict(img)` must take an `numpy.ndarray`.
-Your image must be loaded beforehand and passed to `return_predict(img)`.
-Passing the file path won't work. return_predict() also requires imgcv, image height and image width of the original image.
+Please note that `return_predict(img,h,w)` must take an `numpy.ndarray` for the input image.
+Your image must be loaded beforehand and passed to `return_predict(img,h,w)`.
+Passing the file path won't work.

+`return_predict(img,h,w)` also requires image height and image width of the original image.
 Otherwise, the location of bounding box will not be accurately displayed.

-The image height and width in this case is 512 and 773 respectively.

 Result from `return_predict(img)` will be a list of dictionaries representing each detected object's values in the same format as the JSON output listed above.